|

 measured by taking the 'skinfold' at selected points on the body with a pair of

-calipers.
-The Yuhasz Technique uses six sites as opposed to the three of four sites used in many other tests.
+callipers.
+The Yuhasz Technique uses six sites instead of the three or four sites used in many other tests.

 Measurement Sites